Maths and Physics

 Previous Talks

-Video: How geometry has affected Physics Quantum Computing Concepts Behind the Black-Scholes Formula Quaternions and Octonions Telescope Construction - a personal perspective Video: Prof Chris Clarkson Dark matter, dark energy etc Making a telescope that can't see stars Playing with a Stirling engine Why do so many physicists go into financial services?
-Bell's Inequalities and Aspect's entanglement experiment Heat and Thermodynamics Video: Geometry of Chaos Sphere-packing in n-dimensions Experiment: Determining the wavelength of a laser Polynomials and (Aero) Planes Radio Telescopes "Welcome to the Loxodrome" (!)
-The Wonderful World of Non-dimensional Groups Covert Radar Detection of Stealth Planes |
+A Discussion in the Philosophy of Science Projective Geometry The Physics of Pens and Pencils Video: On the Origin of Time The Theremin AC Circuits Leonhard Euler Discussion: Interpretations of Quantum Mechanics Video: How geometry has affected Physics Quantum Computing Concepts Behind the Black-Scholes Formula Quaternions and Octonions Telescope Construction - a personal perspective Video: Prof Chris Clarkson Dark matter, dark energy etc Making a telescope that can't see stars Playing with a Stirling engine Why do so many physicists go into financial services?
+Bell's Inequalities and Aspect's entanglement experiment Heat and Thermodynamics |

-The Concept of a Field Audio Compression and MP3 Lightning!
+Sphere-packing in n-dimensions Experiment: Determining the wavelength of a laser Polynomials and (Aero) Planes Radio Telescopes "Welcome to the Loxodrome" (!)
+The Wonderful World of Non-dimensional Groups Covert Radar Detection of Stealth Planes The Steam Engine The Concept of a Field Audio Compression and MP3 Lightning!
 Galileo Trisecting the Angle Blockchain, BitCoin & NFTs Three talks on books:

 Lastly, a bit of fun ...